lluisalemanypuig/flame-charts/viewer/README.md

 3. Open the `viewer/index.html` file in a web browser to view the application.

 4. Use the `Browse...` button at the top left corner to import a profiling trace.
-You can generate examples of traces using the examples.
+You can generate examples of traces using the programs in the [profiler/examples](profiler/examples) directory.